666jfox777/aws-cli-cloudformation/README.md

 ### AWS Checks

 Several (Nagios / Sensu / etc) checks used to evaluate AWS health.
 Found in the `./checks` directory.

 ### AWS Cloudformation Templates

+There are two variations of templates available in the repo.
+`./templates/troposphere/*` contains python templates that output to the correct JSON format.
+You can build the templates by running the `./build.sh` script located in the troposhere directory.

+Prebuilt versions of the JSON templates are available under `./templates/cloudformation/*`.

 ### Links